-Radio Azatlyk is the only international Turkmen-language media working inside Turkmenistan and reporting independently on political, economic, cultural and security issues from inside the world’s most closed country.
+Radio Azatlyk is the only international Turkmen-language media reporting independently on political, economic, cultural, and security issues from inside the world’s most closed country.

-- In March 2018, 20-year-old student Omurzak Omarkuliyev was arrested and sentenced to 20 years in prison after an interview to Azatlyk.
-There has been at least one similar case since, and other incidents in which people who have communicated with the service have been persecuted.
+- In March 2018, 20-year-old student Omurzak Omarkuliyev was arrested and sentenced to 20 years in prison and forcibly disappeared after giving an interview to Azatlyk.
+There has been at least one similar case since.

-- In July 2015, contributor Saparmamed Nepeskuliev was sentenced to three years in prison on narcotics charges that international rights obsrevers believe were politically motivated.
+- In May 2018, contributor Saparmamed Nepeskuliev was released from prison after serving a three-year sentence on narcotics charges that international rights observers believe were politically motivated.